javaf/extra-event/README.md

 ### DefReaction

 Default reaction for stimulus with no reaction <br/>
-<small>If a stimulus has no associated reactions, and the fallback reaction <br/>
+If a stimulus has no associated reactions, and the fallback reaction <br/>
-is unchanged, then this reaction occurs</small>
+is unchanged, then this reaction occurs

 | **DefReaction** | `(Reactable)`  |
 |-----------------|----------------|